 The powerful Weather MicroServer provides FTP output, as well as a browser user interface for network applications.
-It includes two serial communication ports and datalogging capability.
+It includes three serial communication ports and datalogging capability.

 The parameters monitored depend on the weather station to which the MicroServer is connected.

 The Weather MicroServer has a built-in SNMP interface for communication with network management systems.
 SNMP versions 2 and 3 are supported.
 SNMPv3 interface incorporates SHA1 authentication and AES or DES encryption option with a user definable user name and password.

 The Weather MicroServer has built-in Modbus TCP/IP and Modbus RTU interfaces for communication with industrial automation systems and OPC servers.Modbus RTU is available through an RS-232 Port (COM2).
 For RS-485 interface, a converter is available.